jefking/fl-default-static/README.md

 # Server Default Static
-Defaults to a page; when a page is not specfied; mainly to get around how blob storage handles requests.
+Defaults to a 'page'; when a file is not specfied in URL.
+This helps with lessening the need for compute on top of raw storage; if you are running static sites.

 ## Quick Deploy to Azure